Michelle Phan: Blog and YouTube career

+Business ventures

 In 2011, Phan co-founded MyGlam, a monthly beauty product subscription service.
 It launched in September 2012 and has since been renamed Ipsy.
 Ipsy is a sponsor of the Generation Beauty conference.
 Phan became a YouTube advertising partner and launched FAWN, a YouTube MCN (multi-channel network), in 2012.

 On August 15, 2013, L'Oreal launched a new cosmetic line called EM Cosmetics by Michelle Phan, dedicating the brand to her mother.
-In April 2015, Phan bought L'Oreal's share of EM Cosmetics through Ipsy, which she confirmed on her Instagram in December 2016; she later acquired the company from Ipsy and relaunched it in April 2017.
+In April 2015, Phan bought L'Oréal's share of EM Cosmetics through Ipsy, which she confirmed on her Instagram in December 2016; she later acquired the company from Ipsy and relaunched it in April 2017.
 During this time, Phan also resigned from Ipsy in order to focus on EM Cosmetics.

 In May 2014, Phan announced her partnership with Endemol Beyond USA to build a talent network to feature people from YouTube and create content for millennials.
 The ICON network, dedicated to "beauty, lifestyle and entertainment," launched in March 2015 online and on television via Roku.
 In September 2014, Phan partnered with Cutting Edge Group to launch Shift Music Group.
 Phan published a book with Random House in October 2014, titled Make Up: Your Life Guide to Beauty, Style, and Success -- Online and Off.